 Elizabeth is a member of Seaboard English Cocker Spaniel Club and English Cocker Spaniel Club of America.

-Elizabeth has been a member of Good Dog for over 4 years
+Elizabeth has been a member of Good Dog for about 5 years

 Elizabeth was screened for responsible practices and has been a member since 2021.